kcl93/muCom/README.md

 ##### Frame structure #####

-See muComBase.h for details regarding the binary structure of muCom frames.
+See muComBase.cpp for details regarding the binary structure of muCom frames.